AstroNvim/astrotheme/README.md

 <h1 align="center"> AstroTheme </h1>

-<p align="center">The default colorscheme used by <a href="https://github.com/AstroNvim/AstroNvim">AstroNvim</a> an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins  </p>
+<p align="center">The default colorscheme used by <a href="https://github.com/AstroNvim/AstroNvim">AstroNvim</a> an aesthetically pleasing and feature-rich neovim config that is extensible and easy to use with a great set of plugins  </p>

 ## ✨ Features